u-boot/u-boot/doc/driver-model/design.rst

    4. The device memory is freed (platform data, private data, uclass data, parent data).

-   Note: Because the platform data for a U_BOOT_DEVICE() is defined with a static pointer, it is not de-allocated during the remove() method.
+   Note: Because the platform data for a U_BOOT_DRVINFO() is defined with a static pointer, it is not de-allocated during the remove() method.
 For a device instantiated using the device tree data, the platform data will be dynamically allocated, and thus needs to be deallocated during the